Charles Darwin: Human society

 Darwin's views on social and political issues reflected his time and social position.
 He grew up in a family of Whig reformers who, like his uncle Josiah Wedgwood, supported electoral reform and the emancipation of slaves.
-Darwin was passionately opposed to slavery, while seeing no problem with the working conditions of English factory workers or servants.
+Darwin was passionately opposed to slavery.

 Taking taxidermy lessons in 1826 from the freed slave John Edmonstone, whom Darwin long recalled as "a very pleasant and intelligent man", reinforced his belief that black people shared the same feelings, and could be as intelligent as people of other races.
 He took the same attitude to native people he met on the Beagle voyage.
 Though commonplace in Britain at the time, Silliman and Bachman noticed the contrast with slave-owning America.
 Around twenty years later, racism became a feature of British society, but Darwin remained strongly against slavery, against "ranking the so-called races of man as distinct species", and against ill-treatment of native people.

 Darwin's interaction with Yaghans (Fuegians) such as Jemmy Button during the second voyage of HMS Beagle had a profound impact on his view of indigenous peoples.
 At his arrival in Tierra del Fuego, he made a colourful description of "Fuegian savages".
 This view changed as he came to know the Yaghan people more in detail.
 By studying the Yaghans, Darwin concluded that a number of basic emotions by different human groups were the same and that mental capabilities were roughly the same as for Europeans.
 While interested in Yaghan culture, Darwin failed to appreciate their deep ecological knowledge and elaborate cosmology until the 1850s when he inspected a dictionary of Yaghan detailing 32,000 words.
 He saw that European colonisation would often lead to the extinction of native civilisations, and "tr[ied] to integrate colonialism into an evolutionary history of civilization analogous to natural history".